Layr-Labs/eigenlayer-contracts/docs/core/accounting/SharesAccountingEdgeCases.md

 \rfloor
 $$

 Each floor operation can introduce a rounding error of at most 1 wei.
-Because there are nested divisions however, this error can result in a total error thats larger than just off by 1 wei.
+Because there are nested divisions however, this error can result in a total error that's larger than just off by 1 wei.
 We can rewrite parts of above with epsilon $e$ which is in the range of [0,1].

 1. First inner rounded term